kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

      - The container's assignments are updated to the new cpuset
      - CPU manager checkpoint is updated immediately with new assignments and defaultCPUSet.
    - If `scaleDownGracePeriodSeconds` is greater than 0, after reallocating the new cpuset:
-     - A scale_delay_timer is started with the pod's `scaleDownGracePeriodSeconds` as its duration. (monotonic time should be considered)
+     - A scale_delay_timer is started with the pod's `scaleDownGracePeriodSeconds` as its duration.
-     - The new cpuset is saved in preAssignments, which is a local parameter in the CPU manager.
+     - The new cpuset is saved in preAssignments, and both the preAssignments and the time at which the cpuset may be applied are recorded in the CPU manager checkpoint (see [Kubelet Restart](#kubelet-restart)).

    When a container scales up (If the CPU number of assignments in checkpoint <= CPU request and limit for the container in Pod Spec), after reallocating the new cpuset:
    - The added_CPUs (new cpuset - assignments in checkpoint) are removed from the defaultCPUset.